akullpp/awesome-java/README.md

 * [Cobertura](http://cobertura.github.io/cobertura) - Relies on offline (or static) bytecode instrumentation and class loading to collect code coverage metrics; GPLv2 licensed.
 * [JCov](https://wiki.openjdk.java.net/display/CodeTools/jcov) - Code coverage tool used in the OpenJDK project's development toolchain.

+## Command-line Argument Parsers

+*Libraries that make it easy to parse command line options, arguments, etc.*

+* [args4j](http://args4j.kohsuke.org/) - Small library to parse command like arguments similar to javac.
+* [JewelCLI](http://jewelcli.lexicalscope.com/) - Uses annotations to automatically parse and inject the values with regex validation and Enum support.
+* [JCommander](http://jcommander.org/) - Command line arguments parsing framework with custom types and validation via implementing interfaces.
+* [JOpt Simple](http://pholser.github.io/jopt-simple/) - Simple parser that uses the POSIX getopt() and GNU getopt_long() syntaxes.
+Does not use annotations, uses a fluent API instead.

 ## Compiler-compiler

 *Frameworks that help to create parsers, interpreters or compilers.*